mfong4151/Pathfinding-Visualizer/README.md

 ### Bidirectional Breadth-First Search

 The Bidirectional BFS algorithm is an optimized version of the BFS algorithm that searches two ends of a graph or matrix simultaneously.
 The search starts from the initial node and the goal node, exploring nodes in a "breadth-first" manner.
 The algorithm stops when the two searches meet.
 This algorithm is useful when you want to find the shortest path between two nodes in a graph or matrix.
+Also, it's really visually satisfying.

 ### Best-First Search

 Best First Search: The Best First Search algorithm is a graph traversal algorithm that uses a heuristic to search for the most promising path towards the goal node.
 In this sense it's the first "heuristic" based  It evaluates each node based on its estimated distance to the goal node and explores the node with the smallest estimated distance first.
 This algorithm is useful in finding the shortest path between two nodes.
+It is usually more preformant than BFS.

 ## Use of ChatGPT

 ChatGPT-3.5 and 4 were heavily used to assist creation of vanilla React components, but I would be lying if I said that it did all the heavy lifting.
 I intentionally restricted limited myself to doing the TS typing on my own.
 Certain inherent limitations of using ChatGPT became apparent when I tried to put together classes to handle algorithmic itterators.

 Let me be clear: ChatGPT and generative technology are powerful technologies, and I'm very confident that if I had given it more scope and context to what I was doing (in the form of the unreleased Github CopilotX or any other similar service), it would expedite the job that much more.
 If anything, this section should server more as: 1) a commentary on the current state of pair coding with ChatGPT; 2) A reflection on what I think this means for software engineers as a whole.
+I believe that this reflection might be insightful on the limits of ChatGPT, areas it seems to be having trouble with is Data structures and algorithms.
+It will surely get there eventually, and I write this taking neither the side of the AI evangelist, nor the average SWE in the denial stage of the the seven stages of grief, but just as a user.

+First, there are just some things that it couldn't handle.
+If you've hovered over the div that divides the console and the canvas, you might have noticed that you can resize your screen.

 As I discussed above, a large part of my project was creating the "step-by-step" playback effect of an itterator.

+The first public release of this project was on 4/14/2023, and its safe to say that I will use ChatGPT for much